alanepontesw/big-data-design-systems/README.md

       * > When a major version of database engine is deprecated in Amazon RDS, we will provide a minimum six (6) month period after the announcement of a deprecation for you to initiate an upgrade to a supported major version.
 At the end of this period, an automatic upgrade to the next major version will be applied to any instances still running the deprecated version during their scheduled maintenance windows.
       * > Once a major or minor database engine version is no longer supported in Amazon RDS, any DB instance restored from a DB snapshot created with the unsupported version will automatically and immediately be upgraded to a currently supported version.
       * > RDS does automatic failover under common failure scenarios: Loss of Primary Availability Zone, Loss of network connectivity to primary, Unhealthy primary instance, Storage failure on primary
+      * > Read-replicas can help you with high read loads, but are not intended to be a solution to system outages.
+Multi-AZ implementations will increase availability because in the event of a instance outage one of the instances in another AZs will pick up the load with minimal delay.
+Aurora provided the same capability with potentially higher availability and faster response
       * NoSQL Database:
         * > simplicity of design, simpler "horizontal" scaling to clusters of machines (which is a problem for relational databases),[2], finer control over availability and limiting the Object-relational impedance mismatch[9].
 The data structures used by NoSQL databases (e.g. key-value, wide column, graph, or document) are different from those used by default in relational databases, making some operations faster in NoSQL.
 The particular suitability of a given NoSQL database depends on the problem it must solve.
 Sometimes the data structures used by NoSQL databases are also viewed as "more flexible" than relational database tables.
         * > Instead, most NoSQL databases offer a concept of "eventual consistency" in which database changes are propagated to all nodes "eventually" (typically within milliseconds) so queries for data might not return updated data immediately or might result in reading data that is not accurate, a problem known as stale reads